Skip to main content

 How does Starfish Construction help clients identify and mitigate thermal bridging risks?

 Adam: A question that many of our clients ask us.
 We start with knowledge and evidence.
-Using infrared thermography, digital modelling, and intrusive surveys where needed, we identify where heat loss is happening and design solutions to resolve it.
+Using infrared thermography, digital modelling, and intrusive surveys where needed, we identify where heat loss occurs and design solutions to address it.

-Our strength lies in being an integrated business.
-We don’t stop at the survey condition report; we have the technical design capability, façade engineering expertise, and delivery teams to remediate the problem.
-That means clients receive a comprehensive pathway, from initial identification to safe, compliant, and cost-effective resolution.
+Our strength lies in our integrated business model.
+We do not stop at the survey or condition report.
+Our façade design expertise, engineering knowledge and delivery teams provide clients with a comprehensive pathway from initial investigation through to a safe, compliant and cost-effective solution.

 04